 The Configured NSSAI of a PLMN may include S-NSSAIs that have standard values or PLMN-specific values.

-The Configured NSSAI for the Serving PLMN includes the S-NSSAI values which can be used in the Serving PLMN and may be associated with mapping of each S-NSSAI of the Configured NSSAI to one or more corresponding HPLMN S-NSSAI values.
+The Configured NSSAI for the Serving PLMN includes the S-NSSAI values which can be used in the Serving PLMN, and for the roaming case be associated with mapping of each S-NSSAI of the Configured NSSAI to one or more corresponding HPLMN S-NSSAI values.
+In the non-roaming case, the network does not provide any mapped S-NSSAI to the UE with the Configured NSSAI.

 A UE subscription may contain Network Slice Simultaneous Registration Group (NSSRG) information.
 If so, the UE configuration is performed as described in clause 5.15.12.2.